 The human response to owning a pet goes beyond the physical, and is likely to have a positive impact on our emotions.
 We are social beings and the companionship of pets can help us to feel less lonely and have a greater sense of well-being, according to this study at Miami University and St Louis University.

-There is a growing number of studies that show time with animals can help provide a calming, supportive effect and animal therapy is being incorporated into programs at children’s hospitals and other clinical settings.
+A growing number of studies show that time with animals can provide a calming, supportive effect.
+Animal therapy is now being incorporated into programs at children’s hospitals and other clinical settings.